Tamim bin Hamad Al Thani: United Arab Emirates

+Palestine

+In November 2024, Sheikh Tamim bin Hamad Al Thani affirmed Qatar's support for a two-state solution to the Israeli-Palestinian conflict, advocating for the establishment of an independent Palestinian state based on the 1967 borders with East Jerusalem as its capital.
+His statement, emphasizing the importance of international resolutions and the Arab Peace Initiative, was delivered during the United Nations' "International Day of Solidarity with the Palestinian People" event in Vienna.

 Russia

-On 13 October 2022, Tamin met with Russian President Vladimir Putin in the capital of Kazakhstan, Astana.
-He said he was "proud" of the relationship between Qatar and Russia.
+On 13 October 2022, Tamim met with Russian president Vladimir Putin in the capital of Kazakhstan, Astana.
+At the time, Putin was a political pariah over Russia's invasion of Ukraine.
+Tamim praised Putin, saying he was "proud" of the relationship between Qatar and Russia.
+Qatar acted as a mediator in negotiations between Russia and Ukraine.

 Turkey

 Tamim signed a military cooperation agreement with Turkey during an official visit to the country in December 2014.
 The agreement aims to promote cooperation in military training and the defense industry, and allows for the deployment of the Turkish Armed Forces to Qatar and the Qatari military to Turkey.